italia-opensource/italiaopensource.com/website/src/pages/opensources/contribute-to-opensource:-the-right-way.md

 ---
 title: Contribute to opensource the right way | Italia Open-Source
-description: An open source book about how to contribute to open source.
+description: An open-source book about how to contribute to open-source.
 tags: opensource, book
 ---